Raynald of Châtillon: Family

 Raynald's first wife, Constance of Antioch (born in 1128), was the only daughter of Bohemond II of Antioch and Alice of Jerusalem.
 Constance succeeded her father in Antioch in 1130.
-Six years later, she was given in marriage to Raymond of Poitiers who died in 1149.
+Six years later, she married Raymond of Poitiers who died in 1149.
 The widowed Constance's marriage to Raynald is described as "the misalliance of the century" by Hamilton, but Buck emphasises that "the marriage went unmentioned in Western chronicles".
 Buck adds that Raynald's relatively low birth "actually made him the ideal candidate" to marry the widowed princess who had a son with a strong claim to rule upon reaching the age of majority, and Raynald was possibly "expected to eventually step aside".

-The daughter of Raynald and Constance, Agnes, moved to Constantinople in early 1170 to marry Alexios-Béla, the younger brother of Stephen III of Hungary, who lived in the Byzantine Empire.
+Agnes, Raynald's eldest daughter with Constance, moved to Constantinople in early 1170 to marry Alexios-Béla, the younger brother of Stephen III of Hungary, who lived in the Byzantine Empire.
 Agnes was renamed Anna in Constantinople.
 Her husband succeeded his brother as Béla III of Hungary in 1172.
-She followed her husband to Hungary, where she gave birth to seven children before she died around 1184.
+She followed Béla to Hungary, where she gave birth to seven children before she died around 1184.
 Raynald and Constance's second daughter, Alice, became the third wife of Azzo VI of Este in 1204.
 Raynald also had a son, Baldwin, from Constance, according to Hamilton and Buck, but Runciman says that Baldwin was Constance's son from her first husband.
 Baldwin moved to Constantinople in the early 1160s.
 He died fighting at the head of a Byzantine cavalry regiment in the Battle of Myriokephalon on 17 September 1176.

-Raynald's second wife, Stephanie of Milly, was the younger daughter of Philip of Milly, Lord of Nablus, and Isabella of Oultrejordain.
+Raynald's second wife, Stephanie of Milly, was the younger daughter of Philip of Milly, Lord of Nablus, and his wife, Isabella.
 She was born around 1145.
 Her first husband, Humphrey III of Toron, died around 1173.
-She inherited Oultrejordain from her niece, Beatrice Brisbarre, shortly before she married Miles of Plancy in early 1174.
-Miles of Plancy was murdered in October 1174.
+She inherited Transjordan from her niece, Beatrice Brisbarre, shortly before she married Miles of Plancy in early 1174.
+Miles was murdered in October 1174.